-I was content to sleep in the parking lot of a tire shop in New Paltz until morning when my car had broken down last spring.
-But a friend jokingly yelled at me, “Grown-ups don’t sleep in their cars!” and convinced me to come have a glass of wine and sleep in a bed, instead.
+When my car broke down last spring in the Gunks, I was content to sleep in the parking lot of a tire shop in New Paltz until morning but a friend jokingly said, “Grown-ups don’t sleep in their cars!” and convinced me to come have a glass of wine and crash in a bed, instead.
 (The wine and company were both much appreciated.)

 And the cool part is that all of that contrast is what defines us (well, I guess that and experience.)
 We all need the dark and light.
 The sweet and the bitter.
 And may our lives be all the richer for it.